kensanata/just-halberds/Halberts.md

 > Chain Lightning follows: Alex rolls 5+1=6 and 6 ≤ 10.
 That kills
 > five goblins.

-The magic always leads to discussions.
-You have to like that - or else you should skip the magician's career.
+Magic always leads to discussions.
+You have to like that – otherwise you should skip the magician's career.
 How long can you breathe underwater?
 Can you do magic underwater?
 What happens when you cast lightning underwater?
-It is important that you agree at the table and write down the result.
+The important thing is to agree at the table and to write down the result.

-Not all magic talents are created equal, or are equally useful.
+Not all magic talents are equally powerful, or equally useful.
 You also have to live with that.
- Certain magic talents are lend themselves to druids, bards, healers.
+Certain magic talents lend themselves to druids, bards, healers.

-There is no talent for summoning: instead, this is meant to be handled with a gate to another plane, or as a planeswalk
+There is no talent for summoning: instead, this is meant to be handled with a gate to another plane, or as a planeswalk.
-.
 You have to subjugate every demon yourself and force it to do its deeds.

-In my games, Charm is always a violent thing: being forced into things is nauseating and revolting
+In my games, Charm is always a violent thing: being forced into things is nauseating and revolting.
-.

 It is not possible to foresee the future.
 That would incapacitate players.
 A role-playing game is not a saga;